dmchurch/babel-rfcs/rfcs/0000-parser-augmentation-rfp.md

       working path.

-For example, consider the following scenario: An ECMAScript module imports the file "./foo.ts", specifying the transformation `"typescript"` in an import attribute.
+For example, consider the following scenario: An ECMAScript module imports the file "./foo.ts", specifying the transformation path `"typescript", "pipeline"` in an import attribute.
 The engine has native support for ".ts" files, described as a single-element `"typescript"` transformation path.
 The foo.ts file is fetched from a server that specifies it is to be transformed via the `"gzip"` transformation.
 The file begins with a directive of `syntax "pipeline" with {pipeStyle: "F#"};`, and later in the file, the parser encounters the following directive: